gasparka/thesis/docs/2_pyha.rst

             self.shr = [0] * window_len
         ...

-This design has a few issues when the ``window_len`` gets higher (:numref:`rtl_6_critical`).
+This design has a few issues when the ``window_len`` is increased (:numref:`rtl_6_critical`).
-First, every stage requires a separate adder increasing the resource cost, this also forms an long critical path which in turn decreases the maximum clock rate of the design.
+First, every stage requires a separate adder which increases the resource cost, this also forms a long critical path which in turn decreases the maximum clock rate of the design.

 .. _rtl_6_critical:
 .. figure:: ../examples/block_adder/img/rtl_6_critical.png